Website icon Xpert.Digital

 Software tool analyzes needs and possibilities

-A tool from the Applied Systems Technology AST division of the Fraunhofer Institute for Optronics, System Technology and Image Analysis IOSB, which researchers developed in the “Energy Engineering and Economic Modeling modTRAIL” project, comes into play here.
-“With our software, mayors of smaller communities can find out about the technical possibilities in the area of energy transition and the corresponding funding – tailored individually to the community,” says Liane Rublack, scientist at Fraunhofer IOBS-AST.
-“Heat and electricity do not have to be generated 100 percent from renewable sources; rather, the tool relies on an energy mix of conventional and renewable generation systems.”
+Here, a tool from the institute's part of the system technology AST of the Fraunhofer Institute for Optronics, System Technology and Image Evaluation IOSB, which researchers have developed in the "Energy and Economic Modeling Modtrail" project.
+"With our software, mayors of smaller communities can find out about the technical possibilities in the area of the energy transition and the corresponding grants – tailored to the community," says Liane Rublack, scientist at Fraunhofer IOBS-Ast.
+"Heat and electricity do not have to be generated in a regenerative one, rather the tool relies on an energy mix of conventional and renewable generation plants."

-The researchers are already testing the tool in four model communities in Thuringia with fewer than ten thousand inhabitants - more precisely in Kahla, Werther, Neumark and Großobaren.
-For the decision-makers in the communities it looks like this: They first enter the name of their community and then receive more detailed information about the electricity and heat requirements in their area.
-They then state their wishes for the future electricity and heat supply.
-Which technologies would you like to rely on and which would you prefer to exclude?
+In four model municipalities in Thuringia with less than ten thousand inhabitants – more precisely in Kahla, Werther, Neumark and Großo- Bringing – the researchers are already testing the tool.
+This looks like this for the decision-makers in the municipalities: they first enter the name of their community and then receive more information about the electricity and heat requirements in their place.
+Then enter your wishes for the future electricity and heat supply.
+Which technologies would you like to use, which would you prefer to exclude?
 There are numerous options to choose from, such as solar and wind energy, electricity and heat storage, oil and gas condensing boilers, air heat pumps and geothermal heat pumps.
-The tool also asks for requests regarding other factors.
-Is the focus on minimizing CO2 emissions or rather on the procurement costs of energy?
-As a result, the mayors or other decision-makers receive information about what an energy and system mix could look like that meets the stated targets, e.g. consisting of photovoltaic systems, electricity and heat storage and combined heat and power plants.
-The information also includes the costs of installation and operation, the energy procurement costs, the amount of CO2 emissions and funding options.
+Desires regarding other factors are also queried from the tool.
+Is the minimization of CO2 emissions in the foreground or rather the reference costs of the energy?
+As a result, the mayors or other decision-makers receive the information on what an energy and plant mix could look like that corresponds to the specified targets, e.g. consisting of photovoltaic systems, electricity and heat storage and combined heat and power plants.
+The information also includes the costs for installation and operation, energy train costs, the amount of CO2 outer and funding options.

-“We want to use our tool to get the ball rolling and show mayors of small communities the potential that renewable energy sources offer for their locality,” explains Rublack.
-As basic data for the tool, the researchers at Fraunhofer IOSB-AST used standard load profiles for households as well as the time series for renewable energy sources stored by the German Weather Service - in this case those from the Thuringian weather station near Erfurt-Weimar.
-For communities with fewer than 10,000 inhabitants in Thuringia, the necessary data is already stored in the system.
+"We would like to get the stone rolling with our tool and may show the mayors and mayors of small communities the potential that offer renewable energy sources for their location," explains Rublack.
+As the basic data for the tool, the researchers of the Fraunhofer IOSB Aast used standard load profiles for households and the time series for renewable energy sources that the German Weather Service has deposited – in this case that of the Thuringian weather station near Erfurt-Weimar.
+For municipalities with fewer than 10,000 inhabitants in Thuringia, the necessary data is already stored in the system.
 However, the tool can also be used in other federal states with the corresponding data.

 Overcome entry barriers